iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 Notice how each button “remembers” its own count state and doesn’t affect other buttons.
 More [here](https://beta.reactjs.org/apis/usestate) on `[useState]`.

+### Props vs States

+The two are very different:

+- Props are like arguments you pass to a function.
+They let a parent component pass data to a child component and customize its appearance.
+For example, a Form can pass a color prop to a Button.

+- State is like a component’s memory.
+It lets a component keep track of some information and change it in response to interactions.
+For example, a Button might keep track of isHovered state.

+Props and state are different, but they work together.
+A parent component will often keep some information in state (so that it can change it), and pass it down to child components as their props.
+It’s okay if the difference still feels fuzzy on the first read.
+It takes a bit of practice for it to really stick!

 ## Using Hooks

 Functions starting with use are called Hooks. useState is a built-in Hook provided by React.
 You can find other built-in Hooks in the [React API reference](https://beta.reactjs.org/apis).
 You can also write your own Hooks by combining existing ones.